richpl/PyBasic/README.md

 A number of example BASIC programs have been supplied in the repository:

-* *REGRESSION.BAS* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.
+* *regression.bas* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.

-* *FACTORIAL.BAS* - A simple BASIC program to take a number, *N*, as input from the user and calculate the corresponding factorial *N!*.
+* *factorial.bas* - A simple BASIC program to take a number, *N*, as input from the user and calculate the corresponding factorial *N!*.

-* *ROCK_SCISSORS_PAPER.BAS* - A BASIC implementation of the rock-paper-scissors game.
+* *rock_scissors_paper.bas* - A BASIC implementation of the rock-paper-scissors game.

+*Note that you cannot simply load these programs from the text files.
+They must be entered line by line into the interpreter.
+The program can then be saved and reloaded using the* **SAVE** and **LOAD** *commands as described above.
+Of course, this is no more inconvenient than saving a program to cassette tape and reloading it, as we all would have done in the 1980s!*

 ## Grammar